-There are a number of scenic mountain bike trails in the Malvern Hills, and cycling is a great way to explore some of the best hidden gems in the area.
+The Malvern Hills is an amazing place to cycle in the UK.
+There are a number of scenic mountain bike trails there, and biking is a great way to explore some of the best hidden gems in the area.
 From short 1-hour routes to more challenging 4-hour routes, there is something here for bikers of all levels.

 🎭 Catch a Show at the Malvern Theatres